 A medical device engineer walks into a restaurant.
 He’s handed a menu.
 It’s a simple listing of dishes with a brief description.
 However, if this were a controlled document, it would likely contain step-by-step instructions, the revision history, the model number of the oven used to prepare the meal, and more information a diner wouldn’t care about.

 This menu isn’t what we would typically consider a controlled document.
-But it is a good example of a lean document.
+But it is a good example of lean documentation.
 It contains only the information the diner is interested in and nothing more.
 There’s no reason for it to contain a complete list of ingredients or instructions — that belongs on the recipe, not the menu.
 Including excessive information on a document that doesn’t need it would be redundant.
 But medical device documentation tends to do just that.

 To quote a famous poet: “Oh what a tangled web we weave when we include every cross-reference in our documents.”
 That might not be an exact quote, but it very clearly describes what most medical device facilities do with their documentation.
 In an attempt to comply with 21 CFR Part 820, these organizations have embraced a tangled web and never-ending mess of cross-references based on false notions and myths rather than practicality.
 An unwritten rule exists that each document must cross-reference all related documents.
 That rule results in the following:

 How did this situation come into being?
 It all began with good intentions.
 The same bricks that pave the road to a very bad place.
 Coming back from that means bringing lean principles into documentation practices.